Public Health

 b.

-Familiarize yourself with your city, county, or state health agency’s website.
+Familiarize yourself with your city, county, state, or a federal health

 After completing either 7a or 7b, do the following: